Differential models for the Anderson dual to bordism theories and invertible QFT's, II: Pushforwards in differential cohomologies and the Anderson duality

-In this main subsection, we construct the transformation \ref{eq_goal_theory} and give a proof to Theorem \ref{thm_genus_theory}.
-In this subsection, we fix an integer $n$ so that $V_E^{1-n} = 0$.
 As a preparation, we show that there exists a canonical homomorphism\footnote{ The existsnce of a canonical pairing $IE^{-n}(\pt) \otimes \widehat{E}^{1-n}_\HS(\pt; \iota_E) \to \R/\Z$ is used in \cite[Proposition 6]{FMS07}, in particular in the last arrow of the second line of the proof of that proposition.
 They do not state any condition on $E$, but they use the assumption $V_E^{1-n}=0$ implicitely. }

 where $\Hom_{\mathrm{Ch}}$ denotes the group of chain maps of complexes of abelian groups.
 Indeed, by \cite[(4.57)]{HopkinsSinger2005}, we have a canonical isomorphism\footnote{ This isomorphism does not follow from the axiom of differential cohomology theory in \cite{BunkeSchick2010}.
 For more on this point, see \cite[Section 5]{BunkeSchick2010}. }